What’s your current Christmas Cheer quotient? Is your merry heart singing Joy to the World? Or has the Grinch stolen all your joy?

 - Go on a dinner and sleigh ride date night out—without kids.
 Three cheers for babysitters!

-- Get a pass to the nearest zoo, museum, state park, botanic garden, amusement park, or historical society, and enjoy it year-round
+- Get a pass to the nearest zoo, museum, state park, botanic garden, amusement park, or historical society, and enjoy it year-round.

 Make memories that will last!

-The Gift of GIVING
+with the Gift of GIVING

 Then he slithered and slunk, with a smile most unpleasant,